Best Alexa devices Android Central 2021

 Best Amazon Alexa smart thermostat: ecobee SmartThermostat with Voice Control

-Having that built-in Alexa integration is great for controlling the ecobee, but it's also useful for controlling your smart home in general.
+Having that built-in Alexa integration helps control the ecobee, but it's also useful in managing your smart home in general.
 For example, perhaps your thermostat is in a place where you can't put an Echo (a hallway) or where you may not want one (an office or dining room).
 Well, this device has you covered!

 This ecobee also comes paired with a smart sensor to help you better manage the temperature in rooms that may not have the same exposure as the base unit, and you can purchase additional sensors to put around your home.
 The company claims that its smart sensors and intelligent thermostat can help you reduce your heating and cooling costs by up to 23% per year, so while this thermostat is pricey, it's cost-effective.